Flaque/powerx-demo/README.md

 It will create a local version at http://localhost:3000.

+### Troubleshooting
+If you get a "Error: Session secrets must be set as env vars `SESSION_SECRET_CURRENT` and `SESSION_SECRET_PREVIOUS`." error, then you haven't setup Firebase correctly!

 ## Deploying your website

 Don't wait to deploy your website!
 Do this as soon as possible before you start hacking on stuff, it'll save you a lot of time.
 Deploy it to the cloud with [now](https://zeit.co/now) ([download](https://zeit.co/download))